shrdlu-whs/Agri_chatbot/How_To_Create_Effective_Prompts.md

 # User Guide
-## How to Use the Agricultural Chatbot Effectively
+## How to Use the EU Agricultural Policy Chatbot Effectively

-A well-crafted prompt ensures the chatbot understands your situation and provides accurate, practical advice.
-Follow these tips to make your questions clear, relatable, and specific to your agricultural needs.
+A well-crafted prompt ensures the chatbot understands your situation and provides accurate, practical advice about EU agricultural policies.
+Follow these tips to make your questions clear, relevant, and specific to your needs.

 ### Tips for Asking Questions

 **1. Be Specific**

-Include details like the type of crop, location, or time of year.
-This helps the chatbot give targeted recommendations.
+Include details about the policy or program you're inquiring about.
+This helps the chatbot provide focused and informative answers.

-    What’s the best way to grow maize in a rainy area?
+    How does the Common Agricultural Policy support small-scale farmers in Southern Europe?

 **2. Keep Questions Simple and Focused**

-Avoid combining too many topics into one question.
-Direct, clear queries work best.
+Avoid combining too many topics in a single question.
+Concise queries ensure the chatbot stays on track.

-    Which fertiliser works best for tomatoes?
+    What funding is available under the EU biodiversity strategy?

-**3. Include Measurements or Numbers**
+**3. Provide Numbers or Scope**

-Mention areas, quantities, or timelines to make your question more actionable.
+Mention specific timeframes, areas, or sizes to make your question actionable.

-    How much water do I need for 1 acre of rice?
+    What subsidies are available for farms under 50 hectares?

-**4. Mention Growth Stages or Timelines**
+**4. Include Context or Regions**

-If the crop has distinct stages (e.g., planting, growing, or harvest), include this.
+Referring to your location or context ensures the advice is tailored to the relevant EU policies.

-    What pests attack wheat during the flowering stage?
+    How do EU agricultural policies address climate change in Central Europe?

-**5. Describe Problems in Detail**
+**5. Describe Issues or Objectives Clearly**

-Explain symptoms, when they started, and what’s affected.
+Explain your goals or challenges with clear details.
+This ensures the chatbot can offer useful guidance.

-    My maize leaves are turning yellow—what could be wrong?
+    I’m struggling with maintaining biodiversity on my farm.
+How can EU policies help?

-**6. Ask for Solutions within Limits**
+**6. Ask for Solutions Within Constraints**

-If you have a budget or resource constraints, mention them.
+If you face limitations like budget or resources, mention them to make the advice practical.

-    How can I manage pests on a small budget for soybeans?
+    What affordable programs exist for small farmers to adopt sustainable practices?

-**7. Add Local Context**
+**7. Focus on Stages or Policy Areas**

-Highlight your location or climate conditions to make the advice more relevant.
+Specify the stage or type of policy you’re interested in.
+Whether it’s funding opportunities, compliance, or long-term planning, precision is key.

-    What crops grow well in sandy soil in Southern Europe?
+    What are the current EU requirements for organic farming certification?

 ### Combining the Tips for a Successful Prompt

-Here’s an example that brings it all together:
+Here’s an example that incorporates multiple tips:

-    I’m growing tomatoes in Southern Europe, and the leaves are turning yellow during the flowering stage.
-What could be causing this, and how can I fix it on a small budget?
+    I’m a farmer in Northern Germany with 30 hectares, and I need help understanding how to comply with EU sustainability standards under the Common Agricultural Policy.
+What are my options for funding biodiversity-friendly practices?

-This question works because:
+This question is effective because:

-    - It’s specific (mentions tomatoes, yellowing leaves, and flowering stage).
+- **It’s specific** (mentions location, farm size, and standards).
-    - It explains the problem clearly.
+- **It explains the challenge clearly** (compliance with EU policies).
-    - It includes local context (Southern Europe).
+- **It includes local context** (Northern Germany).
-    - It asks for affordable solutions.
+- **It focuses on practical solutions** (funding biodiversity-friendly practices).

-Using these tips, you’ll get better, more practical answers from your agricultural chatbot!
+By using these tips, you’ll receive insightful and tailored answers from your EU Agricultural Policy chatbot!